Skip to content

 PATRICK GILBERT MERCADO REYES

-Patrick Reyes is a doctoral student in Social Psychology in the Duke Department of Psychology & Neuroscience.
+Patrick Reyes is a 3rd year doctoral student in Social Psychology in the Duke Departments of Psychology & Neuroscience and Cognitive Neuroscience.
 Patrick earned his B.S. in Neuroscience with Honors and his B.A. in Psychology from the University of Delaware.
 His research focuses on the role of sociocultural factors in shaping the brain and our cognition, with an emphasis on the integration of psychological, neurophysiological, and neuroimaging methods.
 He hopes his work can add to the growing body of cultural neuroscience, as well as shed light on understudied and underrepresented cultural groups.

 patrick.reyes@duke.edu | CV